Shibly/Design-Pattern/README.md

 **Decorator Pattern**

-A `decorator` class allows you to add more capacity to an existing class while leaving the original class untouched.
+> A decorator class allows you to add more capacity to an existing class while leaving the original class untouched.
 It has certain advantages over inheritance.

 The `Decorator pattern` is also the best way to implement Open Close principle.
 Which is one of the most important design principle to architect large scale application.

 For more detail about `decorator pattern` check this [http://en.wikipedia.org/wiki/Decorator_pattern](http://en.wikipedia.org/wiki/Decorator_pattern "Decorator Pattern")

+**Factory Pattern**

+In `Factory pattern` a class creates an object that you want to use.

 **Abstract Factory Pattern**